deepa-mathan/deepa-mathan/README.md

 ## My LinkedIn Posts

-Sharing my knowledge and experiences through blog post.
+I am sharing my knowledge and experiences through blog posts.
 It's an opportunity to make a meaningful impact while continuing to grow as a DevOps leader.

 **AWS**